justinhui0/nutshell/README.md

 # Description

 The Nutshell is a limited functionality implementation of a UNIX-type shell such as bash.
 After installing, cd into the nutshell directory and then run `make` and `./nutshell.o` to start the shell.
+To input a commands, input them into the shell seperated by a space.

 # Implemented functionality